OpenGene/fastv/README.md

       --umi_prefix                    if specified, an underline will be used to connect prefix and UMI (i.e. prefix=UMI, UMI=AATTCG, final=UMI_AATTCG).
 No prefix by default (string [=])
       --umi_skip                      if the UMI is in read1/read2, fastv can skip several bases following UMI, default is 0 (int [=0])
 ```

+# Citation
+If you use `fastv`, `UniqueKMER` or the pre-generated resources provided by this repository, please cite our work as:

+Shifu Chen, Changshou He, Yingqiang Li, Zhicheng Li, Charles E Melancon III.
+A Computational Toolset for Rapid Identification of SARS-CoV-2, other Viruses, and Microorganisms from Sequencing Data. bioRxiv 2020.05.12.092163; doi: https://doi.org/10.1101/2020.05.12.092163